banerai/DataBase_Detection_Suppression/README.md

 Notes:
 Using LDA:
 1. In this scenario, it is best to only consider the probability distibution of topics over latent words.
-The probability distrinbution of "documents over latent topics" can be considered when dealing woth multiple databases, providing a cachall method if an attacker wants to migrate to a different database in the entire database system.
+The probability distrinbution of "documents over latent topics" can be considered when dealing woth multiple databases, providing a catchall method if an attacker wants to migrate to a different database in the entire database system.